CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.version_object.rst

-cisco_asa.version_object
+Cisco ASA: Version Object
 ========================

 Description
 -----------

-The cisco_asa.version_object is used to check the version of the PIX operating system.
+The Cisco ASA: Version Object test is used to check the version of the PIX operating system.
 It is based off of the SHOW VERSION command.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.